webplatform/docs/tutorials/typography/fontface/index.md

 Interestingly, a manually created CSS @font-face rule implicitly defines a Javascript FontFace object, with its properties set to the same values as the @font-face rule's.
 The FontFace object is said to be "CSS-connected".
 Thus, you can manipulate a manual @font-face with script, but that isn't exactly what we're after.

-Of course, you can also create any document element, such as a @font-face rule, with script and "shoehorn" it into the page's stylesheet using the ''.insertRule()'' method, but that's also not the goal here.
+Of course, you can also create any document element, such as a @font-face rule, with script and "shoehorn" it into the page's stylesheet using the '''.insertRule()''' method, but that's also not the goal here.

 While your script can certainly interact with manual @font-face rules, or create and manipulate CSS rules directly, in this tutorial we'll be focusing on independently creating and using FontFace objects.